Kwiebs/Forpetswithlove/exampleSite/content/english/blog/puppy-training-guide-essential-tips-new-puppy-owners.md

 ---
-title: Puppy Training Guide: Essential Tips for New Puppy Owners
+title: "Puppy Training Guide: Essential Tips for New Puppy Owners"
 description: Complete guide to puppy training.
 Learn about house training, crate training, basic commands, socialization, and how to raise a well-behaved puppy.
 datepublished: 2026-04-22
 dateModified: 2026-04-22